 The Advanced English Skills Development course is a content-based course for highly advanced English learners.
 This course requires students to apply grammar concepts in a variety of authenticated contexts.
-The curriculum is based on understanding and interacting with business concepts and terminology that can then be applied to various social and academic contexts.
+The curriculum in this course is based on understanding and interacting with appropriate college-level English concepts; the context varies depending upon topic and assigned text.
 This course facilitates focused research, oral presentation, and organized essays.
 Prerequisite: IEP 7 or qualifying EPT score